dataloop/dataloop-support/docs/endpoints/hosted_statsd.md

 If you are on an enterprise Dataloop plan we'd be happy to manage a hosted StatsD and Grafana 3.0 instance for you.
 Please contact support to make arrangements.

-To use your hosted StatsD server (statsite) simply point your StatsD client at the Dataloop agent in your account.
+To use your hosted StatsD server (statsite) simply point your StatsD client at the Dataloop Dataloop (Outlyer) Agent in your account.
 The server address to use is in the format:

 ```
 fingerprint.statsd.dataloop.io
 ```

-To find your fingerprint log into your account and look for the 'dataloop' agent on the Setup Monitoring page.
+To find your fingerprint log into your account and look for the 'dataloop' Dataloop (Outlyer) Agent on the Setup Monitoring page.
 Click the little (i) next to it to look up the info.

 ![agent](../img/agent_info_button.png)

-Now on the agent details page look for the fingerprint of your agent.
+Now on the Dataloop (Outlyer) Agent details page look for the fingerprint of your agent.

 ![agent fingerprint](../img/fingerprint_for_statsd.png)